 He succeeded beyond his wildest dreams.
 This led to the Coca-Cola Company’s contourization strategy, which used the shape to emphasize the very brand.
 The bottle he designed was the classic Coke bottle, which has become one of the most famous glass icons ever.
-The bottle is still in service, still recognizable, and been passing the smash test for every generation over the last 80 years.
+The bottle is still in service, still recognizable, and has been passing the smash test for every generation over the last 80 years.

 The trick is to create each element so that it’s so strong, so able to stand alone, yet at the same time so integrated and synergistic that it can take the brand to a whole new level of familiarity.

 To place too great an emphasis on a brand’s logo carries risks.
 Least of all there is a danger of neglecting all the other potential brand-building opportunities.
 If paid due attention, there are many other aspects that become recognizable in their own right.
-Colour, navigation, texture, sound, shape.
+Color, navigation, texture, sound, shape.
 Even blindfolded, you’d know you’re holding a classic Coke bottle.

 Remove your logo, and what do you have left?
 This is a very important question because a brand is so much bigger than its logo.
 Are the remaining components easily identifiable as yours?
 If not, it’s time to Smash Your Brand.

-The Smash Your Brand philosophy considers every possible consumer touch point with a view to build or maintaining the image of the brand.
+The Smash Your Brand philosophy considers every possible consumer touch point with a view to building or maintaining the image of the brand.
 The images, the sounds, the tactile feelings and the text all need to become fully integrated components in the branding platform.
 Each aspect playing a role as vital as the logo itself.

 Advertising messages are increasingly cluttering our airwaves and print media.
 The average consumer is bombarded with an astonishing 3,000 brand messages a day.
 As each brand fights to be heard in this cacophony of the commercial world, it’s vital that they strike the perfect note to stand out.
 Our use of media itself has become more sporadic.
 Media plays on in the background of our busy lives, we have developed internal filtering systems that help us switch off.

 The situation of media fragmentation is further complicated by brand alliances.
-A large number – close to 56 per cent– of all Fortune 500 companies have formed alliances in their communications.
-This fact alone requires an even larger need for the implementation of a Smash Your Brand strategy, because when two brands share one space, the need to convey separate values and commercial messages in a limited 30-second spot, two logos alone simply won’t do the job.
+A large number – close to 56 percent– of all Fortune 500 companies have formed alliances in their communications.
+This fact alone requires an even larger need for the implementation of a Smash Your Brand strategy because when two brands share one space, the need to convey separate values and commercial messages in a limited 30-second spot, two logos alone simply won’t do the job.

 There are only a few brands that would pass the Smash Your Brand test today.
 Take a moment to consider it.
 If you were to remove your logo and any other textual reference to your brand name, would your customers still recognize the product as yours?
 Chances are that you will find that without the logo and name, your brand loses its meaning.
-In order to reverse logo dependency, all other elements – colours, pictures, sound, design and signage – must be fully integrated.
+In order to reverse logo dependency, all other elements – colors, pictures, sound, design, and signage – must be fully integrated.